GluuFederation/Inbound-SAML-Demo/README.md

 # Proxy-client

-* Proxy-client is the demo application in node.js to test [**Passport Inbound SSO**](https://github.com/GluuFederation/gluu-passport/wiki/Passport-Inbound-SSO)
+Proxy-client is a node.js demo application to test [**Passport SAML Inbound single sign-on (SSO)**](https://github.com/GluuFederation/gluu-passport/wiki/Passport-Inbound-SSO).

->It is very easy to run.
-You just require latest node-js installed on your machine
+The sample app requires the latest version of node-js installed on your machine

-### Steps
+## Steps

 1. Clone project using git clone
 1. Register new OIDC client in you gluu server with redirect uri _http://localhost:3000/profile_ and copy clientID and secrete.